f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }

 **Note: In the current F5OS releases the ConfD system database can be backed up via CLI, webUI, or API but it cannot be restored using the F5OS webUI.
-This will be added in a subsequent release.**
+This may be added in a subsequent release.**

 Copying System Controller Database Backup to an External Location
 =================================================================